Dr Elisa Carrus

 Telephone:020 7815 5758

 School/Division:Applied Sciences / Psychology

 Elisa's research has spanned different areas of cognitive neuroscience.
-Her research interests have mainly focused on three areas: the psychology of music (emotional processing; expectation), language (syntax; semantics; prosody) and the nature of shared processes between music and language.
+Her research interests mainly focus on three areas: the psychology of music, language syntax and semantics, and the nature of shared processes between music and language.
 Other researched areas include the study of flow and its expressions in the brain, the formation of semantic knowledge in visual object recognition, and time perception.
 Methods used encompass a range of behavioural and EEG/MEG analyses.

 - British Psychological Society

 - Higher Education Academy